awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

      + <a name="cli-sources-gitclonedepth"></a>*gitCloneDepth*: Optional value\.
 The depth of history to download\.
 Minimum value is 0\.
 If this value is 0, greater than 25, or not provided, then the full history is downloaded with each build project\.
 If your source type is Amazon S3, this value is not supported\.
      + <a name="cli-sources-buildspec"></a>*buildspec*: Optional value\.
 The build specification definition or file to use\.
 If this value is set, it can be either an inline buildspec definition or the path to an alternate buildspec file relative to the value of the built\-in `CODEBUILD_SRC_DIR` environment variable\.
 If this value is not provided or is set to an empty string, then the source code must contain a `buildspec.yml` file in its root directory\.
 For more information, see [Build Spec File Name and Storage Location](build-spec-ref.md#build-spec-ref-name-storage)\.
      + <a name="cli-sources-auth"></a>*auth*: This object is used by the AWS CodeBuild console only\.
 Do not specify values for *auth\-type* \(unless *source\-type* is set to `GITHUB`\) or *resource*\.
      + <a name="cli-sources-reportbuildstatus"></a>*reportBuildStatus*: Optional value\.
 Specifies whether to send your source provider the status of a build's start and completion\.
-If you set this with a source provider other than GitHub, an invalidInputException is thrown\.
+If you set this with a source provider other than GitHub or Bitbucket, an invalidInputException is thrown\.
      + <a name="cli-sources-insecuressl"></a>*InsecureSsl*: Optional value\.
 Used with GitHub Enterprise only\.
 Set this value to `true` to ignore SSL warnings while connecting to your GitHub Enterprise project repository\.
 The default value is `false`\. *InsecureSsl* should be used for testing purposes only\.
 It should not be used in a production environment\.
    + <a name="cli-artifacts"></a>For the required `artifacts` object, information about this build project's output artifact settings\.
 After you add an `artifacts` object, you can add up to 12 more artifacts using the [CodeBuild secondaryArtifacts object](#cli-secondary-artifacts)\.
 These settings include the following: <a name="cli-artifacts-type"></a>
      + *artifacts\-type*: Required value\.
 The type of build output artifact\.
 Valid values include `CODEPIPELINE`, `NO_ARTIFACTS`, and `S3`\.